 Transforming Health Care

-Mayo Clinic’s Transform symposium is the only health care conference that combines design thinking, innovation and world-class medical expertise.
+Mayo Clinic’s Transform symposium is the only healthcare thought leadership event that combines design thinking, innovation and world-class medical expertise.
 Mayo Clinic needed to create a content delivery system to reach people anywhere, a growing trend in health care.
 Because of the challenges associated with delivering Transform past the “four walls” of the physical meeting space, Mayo Clinic also recognized the necessity of securing a virtual event partner with an easy-to-use webcasting platform to deliver global reach and scale, as well as the ability to weave social media into the fabric of the event.

 A Unique Thought Leadership Event, Delivered via ON24

-Transform traditionally offers a powerful live agenda.
+The Transform thought leadership event traditionally offers a powerful live agenda.
 However, Mayo Clinic also knew from previous Transform events that there would be a substantial online audience tuning in to watch, learn and share.
-For these reasons, they ultimately ended up selecting the ON24 platform to create a “hybrid” Transform, with a free web stream available to the public for the first time.
+For these reasons, they ultimately ended up selecting the ON24 platform to create a “hybrid” Transform, with a free web stream of the virtual event available to the public for the first time.

 ON24 became Mayo Clinic’s partner of choice due to the convenience and rich feature set of the ON24 webcasting solution.
 A key factor included ON24’s robust, scalable global delivery infrastructure, for both live and on-demand webcasts.
 In addition, viewers can seamlessly view webcasts on most devices, including laptops, tablets and smartphones.